 There are a couple of things to remember concerning your apartment timetable.
 It helps to start looking as soon as possible.
 Leases usually begin on the first day of the month, so you should start looking two weeks before the start of the month you want to move in at the very latest.

 Nashville has a pretty sizable college population so that many leases will end in the spring, probably on May 31st.
 If you can, the ideal time to start looking for apartments is in April or early May, and be ready for a June 1st move-in date.

 You’ll need your Social Security number when applying for apartments.
 Landlords and realtors will almost always run a credit check on you and any roommates.
 Many will also ask you for a pay stub as proof of income.

 As for deposits, most landlords will require the first month, last month, and security deposit (equal to one month’s rent).

-For example, if the monthly rent for an apartment is $1,000, you’re probably looking at paying the landlord a deposit of $3,000 upon signing the lease.
+For example, suppose the monthly rent for an apartment is $1,200.
+In that case, you’re probably looking at paying the landlord a deposit of $3,600 upon signing the lease.